Uganda

 M6.
 5s carmine-red

-1936 (according to Barefoot).
-King George V pictorial stamp inscribed Kenya Uganda Tanganyika, overprinted UGANDA REVENUE MOTOR DRIVER'S LICENCE in blue-black.
+1937 (earliest recorded usage).
+King George V pictorial stamp, overprinted UGANDA REVENUE MOTOR DRIVER'S LICENCE in blue.
 Perf 13.
 Wmk Multiple Script CA.

 M11.
 5s black and carmine